stevenliatti/FestivalSearchEngine/README.md

 - Clicking on a marker displays informations about the event, the lineup, and plays a preview song of one artist of the lineup in a mini player
   - Eventful to get artist ressources and MusicBrainz for important informations

-- Search can be made by artist, date, location and updates the markers displayed on the map
-  - (See above : Eventful and MusicBrainz depending on the search)

 ### Optional features
 - Perform a search by radius with Eventful
 - Click on the artist of a displayed lineup to perform a search with this artist
+- Check top tracks and artists on Spotify to complete list markers on map

 ## Technical stuff
 - Frontend will be coded in HTML and JS mainly
-- Backend will be done through Node.js.
+- Backend will be done through Node.js and Express.
 The server will be connected to a SQL database to cache the previews URL and maybe other stuff.
 - We decided not to use JamBase as it is not free and seems to give less informations than Eventful.
 We'll manage to go through the categories of the search.